oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Activities/brimhaven-agility-arena.md

 - Completion of **Karamja Medium** diary or higher:
   - Provides 10% extra Agility experience.
   - Grants a 10% experience bonus when turning in agility arena tickets.
+- Completion of **Karamja Elite** diary:
+  - Grants a 10% chance of receiving double agility arena tickets.

 ## Rewards